lehbib2013/Full-Stack-Web-Developer-Nanodegree-Project-2-API-Development-and-documentation-/backend/README.md

 **Getting started**

-This app can be hosted only locally at base url : (http://127.0.0.1:5000/) and it communicates with frontend part.
+This app can be hosted only locally at following base url : (http://127.0.0.1:5000/) and it communicates with frontend part(given by Udacity as ready implemented part).

 **Errors handling**

-the errors are returned in the following json formats :
+the errors are returned in the following [json formats] :

 {
   "error": 422,